johnno1962/Diamond/README.md

     print( "Hello Diamond" )
 ```

+The [RubyNative](https://github.com/RubyNative/RubyNative) project is included as a
+dependency automatically.
+This project ports the Ruby core apis to Swift for concise
+access to files and more flexible handling of Swift strings and Regular Expressions
+making Swift truely feel like a grown up scripting anguage.

+### Usage

 This is overseen by the `diamond` binary and a script `prepare.rb` that is
 run before the script proper. `prepare.rb` loads pods, rebuilds the script's